WHAT ARE THE PUBLIC HUMANITIES?

 WHAT IS EXPECTED OF PARTICIPANTS?

-a) plan and initiate an engaged project in the following academic year (for which they will be eligible to apply to the institute for a $5,000 start-up award)
+a) plan and initiate an engaged project in the following academic year (for which they will be eligible to apply to the institute for a $5,000 start-up award) and submit a written report a month after the grant period ends.

-b) commit to using the summer’s institute as a basis for initiating curricular or institutional change
+b) commit to using the summer’s institute as a basis for initiating curricular or institutional change.

 Undergraduate participants will agree to attend and participate in scheduled programming for the entire week the institute is in session, to adhere to a code of conduct, and to check in as scheduled each day with the Student Experience Coordinator.
 They will also agree to submit a 1-2 page report on their experience to their faculty mentor.